 The manuscript, guarded from the Middle Ages in the cathedral of Santiago, remained for a year in hiding after being stolen by a former employee of the temple.

-The Compostela volume is the oldest and most complete copy of the work known as Liber Sancti Jacobi, of which there are about 200 copies distributed throughout Europe.
-The texts were written at different times and independently, but the authorship of the last of the books that completes the Codex Calixtinus and, which specifically refers to the Camino of Santiago, was attributed to the French monk Aymeric Picaud.
+The Compostela volume is the oldest and most complete copy of the work known as Liber Sancti Iacobi, of which there are around 200 copies scattered throughout Europe.
+The texts were written at different times and independently, but the authorship of the last of the books that complete the Codex Calixtinus, which speaks specifically of the Way of St James, was attributed to a French monk, Aymeric Picaud.

-The Codex Calixtinus opens with two pages in which the Pope Calixto II recounts, through a letter addressed to “the very holy assembly of the basilica of Cluny' and’ to Diego Gelmírez, archbishop of Compostela”, his collection of testimonies relate to the miracles of the Apostle James – “travelling through the cruel lands and provinces for 14 years'.
+The 225 parchments that make up the Codex Calixtinus are divided into five books and two appendices.
+The Codex opens with two folios in which the pontiff Callixtus II recounts, in a letter addressed to 'the very holy assembly of the basilica of Cluny' and to 'Diego Gelmirez, archbishop of Compostela', the testimonies related to the miracles performed by the apostle St James collected 'while travelling through the cruel lands and provinces for 14 years'.

-The Xunta de Galicia programmed a travelling didactic exhibition on the history and contents of the Calixtinus, the cultural environment in which it was written, the mentality of that time, the cathedral and the city of Santiago in the twelfth century and a summary of the story of the Camino of Santiago and its cultural values.
-Meanwhile, the original, which for a time was exposed in the temple of Compostela, was subsequently transferred to the City of Culture.
-It is now back in the Cathedral of Santiago and, remains under new strengthened security measures.
+The Xunta de Galicia programmed a travelling didactic exhibition on the history and contents of the Calixtinus, the cultural environment in which it was born, the mentality of the time, the cathedral and the city of Santiago in the 12th century and a synthesis of the history of the Way of St. James and its cultural values.
+Meanwhile, the original, which for some time remained on display in the Compostela temple, was later transferred to the Cidade da Cultura.
+Now, back in the cathedral of Santiago de Compostela, it remains guarded under reinforced security measures.

 There are no comments on this social wall